The Discover Tenkara Karasu 360 and 400 were designed by Paul Gaskell

 and John Pearson to be the best tenkara rods you can own.
 Unlike most

-of the rods offered by Western companies, the Karasu rods will be made
+of the rods offered by Western companies, the Karasu rods are made

-Paul and John became tired of what they called the “watered-down” tenkara available to westerners.
-The methods and equipment did not deliver the same exhilaration that they found in the best of Japanese tenkara.
+Paul and John became tired of what they called the “watered-down” tenkara.
+The methods in the West and equipment (at least in the UK) did not deliver the same exhilaration that they found in the best of Japanese tenkara.
 They also became tired of the reject rate for the Chinese-manufactured rods that they had carried before.